I’m so glad you’ve happened upon this blog!

 If you have an interesting insight / anecdote about parenting to share or any information / product that makes the life of parents easier, I would love to hear about it so do drop me a line!
 (Drop me a line, even if you don’t, I always love to hear thoughts and feedback on what I have written and I’m super-prompt at replying back too!)

-Parenting is arduous and frustrating and sometimes just bleh, but it is also so momentous and gratifying and fulfilling and this is what I hope to capture with my posts: all those moments of ordinariness sprinkled with a sudden dusting of shimmer; feelings of fear and guilt and anxiety interspersed with laughter and warmth and pride.
+Parenting is arduous and frustrating and sometimes just bleh, but it is also so momentous and gratifying and fulfilling and this is what I hope to capture with my posts: all those moments of ordinariness sprinkled with a sudden dusting of shimmering joy; feelings of fear and guilt and anxiety interspersed with laughter and warmth and pride.

 Happy reading and lots of love!